0xbitx/rat/README.md

   * If you need to use your command prompt of your server, you can do it from within the program.

 * archive (client username | -a)
-  * Archive the data collected from a specific client or all clients with "-a".
+  * Archive the data collected from a specific client or all clients with "-a" flag.
 This will remove the folder of either the single user or all users after them being archived.

 * whoami (client index)
   * If you've not used whoami upon connect option you can do it manually, gathering vital system information & location data of a client.